Faculty Research Interests

 Liz HandleyProfessor Handley’s research focuses on understanding the impact of family adversity on development for individuals and families.
 Her research aims to identify the outcomes, mechanisms, and moderators associated with exposure to family adversity, such as child maltreatment and parent psychopathology, across the life course and across generations.

-Isobel HeckProfessor Heck's research focuses on how young children come to represent and think about societal hierarchies, political systems, and social group-based inequities.
+Isobel HeckProfessor Heck's research focuses on the development of social cognition, with a focus on how young children come to represent and think about societal hierarchies, political systems, and social group-based inequities.

 Jeremy JamiesonProfessor Jamieson's research focuses on how stress influences emotions, decisions, and performance, and how emotions can be regulated to optimize stress responses.